privapps/gchat/README.md

 For a more completed robusted solution, I would recommand to use [Ergo](https://github.com/ergochat/ergo) as backend and [Kiwi](https://kiwiirc.com/) as front end.
 A low end 100 MB RAM server can handle thousands of users.

+If you are a big fan of building up a robust websocket chat solution, take a look at [this tutorial](https://centrifugal.dev/docs/tutorial/intro)